 The town of Yamanouchi in the north of Nagano Prefecture is best known for its monkey park, where visitors have the chance to see nihonzaru (Japanese macaques) bathing in the area’s hot springs.
 Japan’s largest ski area Shiga Kogen is another of the town’s major attractions.
 The resort hosted the Winter Olympics back in 1998.

 Yamanouchi was once part of the ancient Shinano Province, through which samurai and merchants travelling the Nakasendō route between Kyoto and Tokyo would pass.
 Following the Meiji Restoration of 1868, Shinano Province was separated into the Nagano and Chikuma prefectures.

 Yamanouchi was declared an official town in 1955 and was formed of the town of Hirao and villages Honami and Yomase.

-If you’re travelling on our 19-day Japan Circuit Tour, your day in Yamanouchi will be jam packed with adventurous outdoor activities.
+If you’re travelling on our 13-day budget Japan tour, your day in Yamanouchi will be jam packed with adventurous outdoor activities.
 First, you’ll take in the epic mountain scenery while stand-up paddle-boarding across a volcanic lake before embarking on an intrepid hike into the nearby hills for more incredible views.